Our Commitment to eco friendly materials

 The status quo for materials in the fashion accessories industry isn’t acceptable — for our brand and for the longevity and health of all of us who inhabit and rely upon this planet for survival.
-Much of the leather used in mainstream fashion comes from resource-intensive livestock farms that are environmentally destructive and responsible for widespread deforestation.
+Much of the leather used in mainstream fashion comes from resource-intensive livestock farms that are environmentally responsible for widespread deforestation.
 Moreover, most leather-tanning practices are energy- and water-intensive, and working conditions in these factories tend to be dangerous.

 For all of these reasons, we’re committed to using only high-quality leather exclusively tanned in Italy, where the leather industry is a worldwide leader in sustainability; plant-based fabrics and materials such as cotton; all while avoiding synthetics.
-For us, quality material is synonymous with ecological material.
+For us, quality material is synonymous with eco material.
 We believe that any modern business should also be sustainable and ethical.
-In selecting our leather and other materials, we take into consideration the entire lifecycle of the material, the impact of its production, and its end life.
+In selecting our leather and other materials, we take into consideration the entire lifecycle of the material, its supply chain, the impact of its production, and its end life.
 Our criteria are based on where and who produced the raw materials, and the level of biodegradability leveraged with its durability.

 Our Eco-Friendly, Ethical Leather